 Certificate of Title's are now available for each section.

-Please refer to the map above or for a downloadable map, click here.
+Please refer to the map below or for a downloadable map, click here.

 Sections which have been marked with a black cross have been sold.

 Sections which have been marked with a green cross, are currently under offer.
 In the event that the purchaser does not enter into an unconditional agreement, the section will subsequently become available again.

 Please see below for the prices of each section at Plantation Heights.